enviresist/PNEC_res/README.md

 ## 4_webinterface

-R code to derive PNECR values from the estimated lowest MIC and a quantile of the resistance costs.
+R code to derive PNEC_res values from the estimated lowest MIC and a quantile of the resistance costs.
 The results are compiled into a (pseudo)-dynamic web page.
 See the top of this README file for an instantly accessible instance of that web page.